 While vehicle telematics can be helpful with providing data on drivers who take risks behind the wheel, other sources of data like information collected on mobile forms including driving records, traffic violations, and accident reports can help companies identify drivers who should be watched closely.
 With digital hour logs, for example, you can be alerted immediately if one of your drivers is exceeding limits on driving hours, which could lead to an accident.
 And pre-trip checklists can ensure that drivers have gone through a prescribed series of steps to make sure their vehicle is road-ready each time, providing a record of vehicle status that is immediately available in the case of an accident or breakdown.

-Use the data as an early warning system to put drivers in safety training programs.
+Use the data as an early warning system to find new solutions to put drivers in safety training programs.
 In other words, think improving, not policing.
 Be up front with your employees about what information you’ll be collecting, and why.

 “I think telematics … has come a long way.
 It’s no longer really ‘Big Brother.’
 We live in a world if there’s blame, there’s a claim and there’s liability.
 Everybody has to be aware of how they’re operating,” says Blackburn.